Site icon Circuit Ideas for You

 The above circuit converts 12V DC to 5V DC as it works on switching principle and therefore, power loss is less.

-Next, when TIP42 becomes OFF the inductor releases stored energy.
+Next, when TIP42 becomes OFF the inductor releases stored energy and then current flows through diode D1 and so output voltage maintained.

 Meanwhile, capacitor C2 filters output and ripple becomes very low and output becomes smooth DC.